 • offer practical help in the here and now for any emotional distress you are experiencing so that you can start to feel you are making progress immediately.
 This may include teaching you how to relax so that you can deal more effectively with life’s challenges, or dealing swiftly with trauma from the past using a technique that does not require you to tell me all the details.

 My professional conduct and continuing professional development are monitored by the Human Givens Institute, which works predominantly to a modern 'needs based' model of psychology that is applicable to coaching, counselling or therapy.
-The register of the HGI is accredited under the Professional Standards Authority for Health and Social Care in the UK, and I abide by its ethics policy and complaints procedure.
+The register of the HGI is accredited under the Professional Standards Authority (PSA) for Health and Social Care in the UK, and I abide by its ethics policy and complaints procedure.
+General Medical Council guidance to doctors recommends that they should only refer patients to practitioners on registers accredited with the PSA.

 I have full public liability insurance and DBS clearance.